wolfSSL/wolfssl-examples/pq/stateful_hash_sig/README.md

 # Building the XMSS/XMSS^MT example

-Configure the Makefile to point to your xmss install:
+If building with `--with-libxmss=<path>`, configure the Makefile to point to your xmss install:

 ```
 XMSS_INC = <path to patched xmss install>